Stop a chimney fire from happening to you

 Once it’s burning

-The fire is well and truly underway, hoorah!
-We hope you’re keeping an eye on it.
-Be sure to never put any paper or rubbish on your fire once it’s burning.
-This can create floating embers which could start a chimney fire, or even drift and land on things in your home, starting a house fire too.
-If you have a thatched roof, you’ll want to be even more careful of embers.
-Just one spark is all it takes to ignite a thatch roof - read our advice for owners of thatched properties
+Keep an eye on it.
+Never put any paper or rubbish on your fire once it’s burning.
+That can create floating embers which could start a chimney fire, or even drift and land on things in your home, starting a house fire too.

 Time to put it out